arnaudj/mooc-aws-certified-solutions-architect-associate-2019-notes/Course/Databases/README.md

   * Is available only in 1 AZ
   * Can restore the snapshot to new AZ's in the event of an outage.

+* Backups
+  * Enabled by default with 1 day retention period
+  * Maximum retention of 35 days
+  * Data copies: 3: 2 on computes nodes (original, replica), 1 on S3 (can be in another region, for DR)

 ### [Elasticache](https://aws.amazon.com/elasticache/)

 Elasticache: Managed, Redis or Memcached-compatible in-memory data store.
 Basically, it's a DB that saves everything in memory to increases I/O performance.